Before you choose a physician for hair loss treatment, or for any other purpose, here are the basic things you should want to know about:

 While no amount of information can assure you of a satisfactory outcome of treatment, the best outcome is likely to result from a good patient/physician relationship founded upon (1) trust in the physician based on your knowledge of the physician's training, experience and competence, and (2) a compatible relationship with the physician.

-The ISHRS Find a Doctor site provides you with a list of physicians who have met requirements for ISHRS membership.
+The ISHRS Find a Doctor site provides you with a list of hair loss doctors and hair restoration doctors who have met requirements for ISHRS membership.
 The ISHRS does not imply or guarantee that a physician selected from this list will be compatible with you and will provide treatment that meets your expectations.
 You should do the research and ask the questions suggested below to find a physician with whom you feel comfortable and who is likely to meet your expectations.

 Questions about the physician's training include:

 - From what medical school did the physician receive his/her M.D. (allopathic medical) or D.O. (osteopathic medical) degree?